suyash20002j/Flask-Market/README.md

 # Flask-Market

-This project is a Flask-based web application for creating a market platform.
-It was created following a tutorial from JimShaped Coding's YouTube channel.
+This project is a Flask-based web application for creating a market platform where you can buy or sell items.

 ## Tutorial Reference